App-vNext/Polly/docs/strategies/retry.md

 If the `ShouldHandle` predicate returns `true` and the next attempt number is not greater than `MaxRetryAttempts` then the retry strategy calculates the next delay.

-There are many properties that are somehow contribute to this calculation:
+There are many properties that may contribute to this calculation:

 - `Delay`
 - `DelayGenerator`